-Panchgani is one of the easiest hill station escapes from Pune — just 100 km away and about 2.5 hours by road.
-It's known for Table Land (Asia's second-highest mountain plateau), the strawberry farms around Mapro Garden, and being just 19 km from Mahabaleshwar.
-We run Pune to Panchgani cabs daily — sedan from ₹2,500 one-way, 2-day round trips from ₹5,500.
+Panchgani is one of the easiest hill station escapes from Pune.
+It's just 100 km via NH48 through Wai, about 2.5 hours by road.
+The draw is Table Land (Asia's second-highest mountain plateau), the strawberry farms around Mapro Garden, and being just 19 km from Mahabaleshwar.
+We run Pune to Panchgani cabs daily: AC sedan from ₹2,500 one-way, Innova/SUV from ₹3,500, and 2-day round trips from ₹5,500.

-The drive is a smooth highway run on NH48 till Wai, then a scenic ghat climb.
+You get a smooth four-lane highway run till Wai, then the ghat climbs through hairpins into the hills.
 Most people combine Panchgani with Mahabaleshwar for a 2-day weekend trip.
 Read our Panchgani travel guide for attractions and seasonal tips.

 Total Distance